i2p/i2p.www/i2p2www/spec/proposals/152-ecies-tunnels.rst

 The tunnel build options is a Mapping structure as defined in [Common]_.
 This is for future use.
 No options are currently defined.
 If the Mapping structure is empty, this is two bytes 0x00 0x00.
+The maximum size of the Mapping (including the length field) is 296 bytes, and the maximum value of the Mapping length field is 294.